herzenschein/herzenschein/README.md

 My main repositories are:

 * [bleeding-edge-learning](https://codeberg.org/herzenschein/bleeding-edge-learning): where I experiment with C++20/23 features
-* [herz-quadlet](https://codeberg.org/herzenschein/herz-quadlet): a collection of podman quadlets that lets me run service containers with systemd units
+* [herz-quadlet](https://codeberg.org/herzenschein/herz-quadlet): a collection of podman quadlets that lets me run service containers with systemd units ([mirrored to Github](https://github.com/herzenschein/herz-quadlet))
-* [minimal-qml6-examples](https://codeberg.org/herzenschein/minimal-qml6-examples): a collection of simple to understand Qt6 QML usage
+* [minimal-qml6-examples](https://codeberg.org/herzenschein/minimal-qml6-examples): a collection of simple to understand Qt6 QML usage ([mirrored to Github](https://github.com/herzenschein/minimal-qml6-examples))
 * [minimal-qmlpython-examples](https://codeberg.org/herzenschein/minimal-qmlpython-examples): an attempt to mirror minimal-qml6-examples with PySide in Python (planned)
 * [minimal-qmlrust-examples](https://codeberg.org/herzenschein/minimal-qmlrust-examples): an attempt to mirror minimal-qml6-examples with cxx-qt in Rust (new)
 * [qt6-with-modules](https://codeberg.org/herzenschein/qt6-with-modules): an attempt to run a Qt application with C++20 modules